 - Light colored: Gray, gray-white, white (rare) color

 They are typically used over non-porous light-colored surfaces.
-However, for darker textured surfaces, the white-gray powder can be used.
+However, for darker textured surfaces, white-gray powder can be used.

 2. Magnetic Flake Powders